The Legendrian knot complement problem: Contact Dehn Surgery

 \section{Contact Dehn Surgery}

-To generalize the proof from the first sections to Legendrian knots in contact manifolds, I first want to recall the definition of contact Dehn surgery along Legendrian knots developed by Ding and Geiges in~\cite{DG}.
+To generalize the proof from the topological setting to Legendrian knots in contact manifolds, we first want to recall the well-known definition of contact Dehn surgery along Legendrian knots.

-\begin{defn}[Contact longitude] \\ Let $K$ be a Legendrian knot in a contact $3$-manifold $(M,\xi)$.
-Then there is a distinguished, so called \textbf{contact longitude} $\lambda$ on $\partial (\nu K)$, given by pushing $K$ in a direction transverse to the contact planes, for example in the direction of the Reeb vector field. \end{defn}
+\begin{defi}[Contact longitude] Let $K$ be a Legendrian knot in a contact $3$-manifold $(M,\xi)$.
+Then there is a distinguished, so-called \textbf{contact longitude} $\lambda_c$ on $\partial (\nu K)$, given by pushing $K$ in a direction transverse to the contact planes, for example in the direction of the Reeb vector field. \end{defi}

-When nothing else is said, from now on $\lambda$ denotes always this contact longitude.
-It is easy to show that for a slope $r=p\mu+q\lambda$ the surgered manifold $M_K(r)$ is determined by the rational number $p/q\in\Q\cup\{\infty\}$, called the \textbf{(contact) surgery coefficient} (see for example \cite[Section~9.G]{R}).
-Sometimes it will be necessary to express the slope $r$ with respect to the surface longitude $\lambda_s$, i.e. $r=p'\mu+q'\lambda_s$, then the rational number $p'/{q'}\in\Q\cup\{\infty\}$ is called the \textbf{(topological) surgery coefficient}.
-(Recall that the surface longitude for a nullhomologous knot is obtained by pushing the knot into one of its Seifert surfaces.)
-From now on, depending on the context, I will denote by $r$ the slope or the corresponding surgery coefficient.
+If a Legendrian knot $K$ in a contact $3$-manifold $(M,\xi)$ is also nullhomologous it admits two distinguished longitudes, the surface longitude $\lambda_s$ and the contact longitude $\lambda_c$.
+These two longitudes differ only by an integer number of meridians $\mu$.
+This integer number is called the \textbf{Thurston--Bennequin invariant} $\tb(K)$, i.e.

+Now, we want to do Dehn surgery along a Legendrian knot $K$ with respect to the contact longitude $\lambda_c$.
+Again, if we write a slope $r$ as $r=p\mu+q\lambda_c$ the topological type of the surgered manifold $M_K(r)$ is already determined by the rational number $r_c=p/q\in\Q\cup\{\infty\}$, called the \textbf{contact surgery coefficient}.
+Sometimes, if $K$ is also nullhomologous, we want to compute the topological surgery coefficient~$r_s$ (with respect to the surface longitude $\lambda_s$) from the contact surgery coefficient $r_c$.
+This can be done via the formula $r_{s}=r_c+\operatorname{tb}(K)$.

-Now one wants to do Dehn surgery along Legendrian links with respect to this contact longitude.
-One can show that the contact structure of the old manifold extends to a contact structure of the resulting manifold.
+Then we can extend the old contact structure on the knot exterior to a global contact manifold of the surgered manifold.

-\begin{thmdefn}[Contact Dehn surgery] \\ Let $K$ be a Legendrian knot in a contact $3$-manifold $(M,\xi)$. \\ (1) Then $M_K(r)$ carries a contact structure $\xi_K(r)$, which coincides with the old contact structure $\xi$ on $M\setminus\mathring{\nu K}$.\\ (2) For $r\neq\pm \lambda$ one can choose $\xi_K(r)$ to be tight on the new glued-in solid torus.\\ (3) For $r=\mu+q\lambda$ this tight contact structure on this new solid torus is unique.\\ One says $(M_K(r),\xi_K(r))$ is obtained from $(M,\xi)$ by \textbf{contact Dehn surgery} along the Legendrian knot $K$ with slope $r$. \end{thmdefn}
+\begin{thm}[Contact Dehn surgery] Let $K$ be a Legendrian knot in a contact $3$-manifold $(M,\xi)$. \\ (1) Then $M_K(r)$ carries a (non-unique) contact structure $\xi_K(r)$, which coincides with the old contact structure $\xi$ on $M\setminus\mathring{\nu K}$.\\ (2) For $r\neq\pm \lambda_c$ one can choose $\xi_K(r)$ to be tight on the new glued-in solid torus.\\ (3) For $r=\mu+q\lambda_c$ this tight contact structure on this new solid torus is unique. \end{thm}